JonJonWu/Waste-Manager/README.md

 2. Student Contribution Page
 3. Problem Statement
 4. Project/program flow chart (systems analysis)
-5. Project must use an Array in one of its classes
+5. Project must use an Array in one of its classes        (Customer Names, BSTNode[] <- used in other data structures)
-6. Project must use a Linked List in one of its classes
+6. Project must use a Linked List in one of its classes   (Drinks)
-7. Project must use a Stack in one of its classes
+7. Project must use a Stack in one of its classes         (Gets information from BST menu)
-8. Project must use a Queuein one of its classes
+8. Project must use a Queue in one of its classes         (Filled by stack.pop , used to display node)
-9. Project must use a Binary Treein one of its classes
+9. Project must use a Binary Tree in one of its classes   (Optional, we included as a BST)
-10. Project use a Binary Searchin one of its classes
+10. Project use a Binary Search in one of its classes      (REQUIREMENT REMOVED, we included in BST)
-11. Project must use a Bubble Sort in one of its classes
+11. Project must use a Bubble Sort in one of its classes   (Used on linked list)
 12. Requirements Document
 13. Project Summary
 14. References